Rahonavis

 Rahonavis is a genus of bird-like theropod from the Late Cretaceous (Maastrichtian, from about 70 to 66 mya) of what is now northwestern Madagascar.
 It is known from a partial skeleton (UA 8656) found by Catherine Forster and colleagues in Maevarano Formation rocks at a quarry near Berivotra, Mahajanga Province.
 Rahonavis was a small predator, at about 70 cm long and 0.45-2.27 kg (1-5 lbs), with the typical dromaesaurid-like raised sickle claw on the second toe.
-It was originally the only African coelurosaur until the discovery of Nqwebasaurus in 2000.
+It was the first coelurosaur discovered in Africa, with Nqwebasaurus being the second.

 The name Rahonavis means, approximately, "cloud menace bird", from Malagasy rahona (RA-hoo-na, "cloud" or "menace") + Latin avis "bird".
 The specific name, R. ostromi, was coined in honor of John Ostrom.